jackvsworld/angular-initial-value/README.md

 angular-initial-value
 =====================

-The `initial-value` directive allows you to initialize your `ngModel` with data from an existing DOM element.
+The `initial-value` directive allows you to initialize your controller's `$scope` with data from an existing DOM element.

 Usage
 -----